top of page

 Of course, most people worry about their future.
 But many CEOs and leaders stake their entire happiness on a very particular, very public, future outcome.
 One single outcome.
 An outcome which they promised everyone in order to gain followership.
 A promise to employees.
 A promise to customers.
 A promise to investors.
 A promise to co-founders.
 A promise to the Board.
 A promise to their families.
 A promise to themselves.

 When you invest this deeply on a single outcome, at some point, you are no longer just staking your money, your time, your effort, your relationships, or your reputation on it.
 At some point, you start to stake your sanity on it.
-There is no other outcome for you.
+There is no other outcome that seems acceptable to you.
+In cases like these, the leader's identity seems to fuse with their corporate outcomes, making their mental state mirror the company's commercial state, blow for blow.

 Why is it difficult for us to watch an action film where the hero has to cross a narrow bridge, walk along a ledge, or walk across a tightrope?
 Because one misstep means the loss of everything that we hold dear.
 When you watch the hero in these scenes, there is always a moment when the hero slips and almost falls - and in those moments they are terrified.